Am deschis grupe noi Abheda Yoga Tradițională în

 Apricots contain large amounts of vitamin B-17 an excellent natural element against cancer.

-Another secret of longevity probably lies in the “unorthodox” way by which the locals cook their traditional “Hunza Bread”.
-For the realization of this miraculous food, the natives grind in stone grains of wheat, barley and buckwheat.
+Another secret of longevity probably lies in the “unorthodox” way in which the locals cook their traditional “Hunza Bread”.
+To make this miraculous food, the natives grind grains of wheat, barley and buckwheat in stone.
 The resulting flour is mixed with canola oil, honey, molasses, soy milk, sea salt, cinnamon, nutmeg, fresh lemon and orange juice, eggs, olive oil, curry powder, parsley, ginger and dried bananas, many of these ingredients being obtained by the natives after bartering.
 The resulting bread is baked in half in large metal tips.
 Tradition requires that it be baked only halfway, so that the active principles, vitamins and nutrients are not destroyed by the high temperatures in the oven.

 Perhaps the whole secret of the health and longevity of these people lies, in fact, in simple and banal water.
 With only one amendment required: the water drunk by hunzakuti comes from the springs that bring it from the Ultar glacier.

-Laboratory tests have shown that the water in the Hunza Valley glacier is very rich in potassium and caesium, for this reason the pure water drunk by the natives is a water very rich in alkaline active metals that, in the last instance, prevent the belonging of cancer.
+Laboratory analyses have shown that the water from the Hunza Valley glacier is very rich in potassium and cesium, for this reason the pure water drunk by the natives is a water very rich in alkali active metals that, ultimately, prevent the appearance of cancer.